Pichu-kun on Jun 11th 2016 at 9:29:13 PM

-[Needs Examples (preferably of older people singing, dancing, or listening to music that's clearly aimed at a younger demographic).]
-Proposed trope about characters who sing, dance, or listen to songs that are clearly outside their demographic (i.e., they're too young or too old).
-It can be Played for Laughs - such as a character being ignorant about a song's meaning (especially if the song is in a different language) or they're either too young or culturally out-of-touch to notice the profanity and/or sexual/violent themes.
-However, it can also be played straight.
-In the case of children, it can be the sign of an Adorably Precocious Child, a young person who is Wise Beyond Their Years, a Dirty Kid trying to get a rise out his or her elders, or, in darker cases, a child exhibiting Troubling Unchildlike Behavior.
-In the case of older adults, it can indicate that a seemingly morally upright senior citizen is really a Dirty Old Man (or Dirty Old Woman) or is desperately trying to be up to date by dropping the latest slang terms and rashly diving into whatever the hottest new musical genre is at the time.
-Still, it is possible for an older adult who falls into the category of Cool Old Guy or Cool Old Lady to carry it off, Compare to Age-Inappropriate Art, Isn't It Ironic?, Age-Inappropriate Dress, and Ironic Nursery Tune.
+In the case of children, this trope can be the sign of an Adorably Precocious Child, a young person who is Wise Beyond Their Years, a Dirty Kid trying to get a rise out his or her elders, or, in darker cases, a child exhibiting Troubling Unchildlike Behavior.
+In the case of older adults, it can indicate someone who's desperately trying to be up to date by dropping the latest slang terms and rashly diving into whatever the hottest new musical genre is at the time or that a seemingly morally upright senior citizen is really a Dirty Old Man (or Dirty Old Woman).
+Still, it is possible for an older adult who falls into the category of Cool Old Guy or Cool Old Lady to successfully carry it off.

 - An E-Trade TV commercial features an 85 year-old woman having to work as a club DJ ("DJ Nana") ostensibly because her Social Security and retirement pension aren't enough to cover her financial needs.